FreeDOS prebuilt bootable USB flash drive image

 dd --listto get a list of devices found on your system.

 The partition size is actually 250 MB for the 256 MB image, or 2000 MB for the 2048 MB image, with FreeDOS taking up about 32 MB.
+The remaining space can be used for additional files.

 It is no problem to use larger flash drives, but you will still only see a 250 MB or 2000 MB partition.